This post will be helpful if you’re looking to:

 For it, select Configure Join.

 After you select configure join, you’ll see a few options for the join operator.
 These are pretty self-explanatory.
-To examine all our pages be it in GSC or from GA4, I’ll suggest that you use the “Full outer” Join.
+To examine all our pages, whether in GSC or from GA4, I suggest that you use the “Full outer” Join.

-In the Join conditions, you need to tell Looker Studio how these two tables are connected.
-We know that in both of these tables (GA4 and GSC), we have a common field with a common field ID (Landing page path with field ID as ‘path’).
+You must tell Looker Studio how these two tables are connected in the Join conditions.
+We know that in both tables (GA4 and GSC), we have a common field with a standard field ID (Landing page path with field ID as ‘path’).

-We can let Looker Studio know that it can use those fields to join the two tables so all other data related to these tables are also joined.
+We can let Looker Studio know that it can use those fields to join the two tables, thereby joining all other data related to them.

-After you have configured your table joins, click on save and you’ll be taken back to your report.
-Now you’ll see your blended data in the data source under the setup tab.
+After you have configured your table joins, click on save, and you’ll be taken back to your report.
+You’ll see your blended data in the data source under the setup tab.

-Congratulations on reaching here.
-You’ll successfully blend GA4 and GSC data in Looker Studio.
-Now you only need to set up the table and possibly create a dashboard to analyse content performance.
+Congratulations on reaching this point.
+You’ve successfully blended GA4 and GSC data in Looker Studio.
+Now, you only need to set up the table and possibly create a dashboard to analyze content performance.

-Select the dimension as the Landing page path in your table and select the metrics that you need to analyze content performance.
+In your table, select the dimension as the Landing page path and the metrics you need to analyze content performance.

 Stay tuned for this section.